-where each u(i) is either a terminal identifier or a logical line number as defined in the network definition language.
+where each u(i) is either a terminal identifier or a logical line specifier as defined in the network definition language.
+A logical line specifier is a pair < c, l >, where c = CCM VORTEX logical unit number, and l = VTAM logical line number.

 Any number of units (up to a total directive length of 72 characters) may be specified and will be processed in order.
 An error message is given, if the unit specified was not defined in NDL or is already UP.